arangodb/kube-arangodb/README.md

 ### Upgrading the operator using Helm

-To upgrade the operator to the latest version with Helm, you have to delete the previous operator deployment and then install the latest. **HOWEVER**:
+To upgrade the operator to the latest version with Helm, you have to run `helm upgrade` with the `--install` flag to enable CRD installation.
-You *must not delete* the custom resource definitions (CRDs), or your ArangoDB deployments will be deleted!

-Therefore, you have to use `helm list` to find the deployments for the operator (`kube-arangodb`) and use `helm delete` to delete them using the automatically generated deployment names.
-Here is an example of a `helm list` output:

 ```
 NAME                      	NAMESPACE	REVISION	UPDATED                                 	STATUS  	CHART               	APP VERSION